-Hq.tp.: "individually and" instead of "individuals or"; Sk.hw.: "individuals and"; (Sk.hw.)Sk.cr.: "individuals or" reinstated; (er.tp.)Gd.ed.: "individuals or" changed to
+Hq.tp.: "individually and" instead of "individuals or"; Sk.hw.: "individuals and"; (Sk.hw.)Sk.cr.: "individuals or" reinstated; (er.tp.)Gd.ed.: "individuals or" changed to 96.

-(SK.NW.)Sk.cr.: Individuals of Tellisateu, (et.p., Gu.eu., Individuals of Granges to "individuals and"; Sk.tp.: "individually or" instead of "individuals or"

-97. A.o.d.: "action" instead of "actions"

-98. Sk.sh.: Sk. wrote out "fishness" in sh., then added an "s" symbol at the start of the "f" sound to compose "selfishness"; (et.p.)Sk.cr.: "issand displayed "selfishness"; (er.tp.)Sk.cr.: "issand displayed "selfishness"; (er. "less" inserted in pencil over "selfishness"; (er.tp.)Gd.ed.: "less" crossed out and "un" inserted to read "unselfishness"; (sk.tp.: "unselfishness"; Sk.an.: Sk. supports "selflessness", then agrees to "unselfishness"

-99. (Er.tp.)Gd.ed.: "much" crossed out, and omitted in Sk.tp.; Sk.an.: "much" reinstated 100.
+(SK.IW.)SK.Cf.: Individuals of Tellistateu, (et.p., Gu.eu.
+Individuals of orlanged to "individuals and"; Sk.tp.: "individually or" instead of "individuals or" 97.
+A.o.d.: "action" instead of "actions" 98.
+Sk.sh.: Sk. wrote out "fishness" in sh., then added an "s" symbol at the start of the "f" sound to compose "selfishness"; Hq.tp.2: "unselfishness" instead of "selfishness"; (er.tp.)Sk.cr.: "individual is paced" individual out "deficiences". (act h) (de d. "lass" crossed out. and "un" to compose senistness; (er.tp.)Sk.cr.: "less" inserted in pencil over "selfishness"; (er.tp.)Gd.ed.: "less" crossed out and "un" inserted to read "unselfishness"; Sk.tp.: "unselfishness"; Sk.an.: Sk. supports "selflessness"; then agrees to "unselfishness" 99.
+(Er.tp.)Gd.ed.: "much" crossed out, and omitted in Sk.tp.; Sk.an.: "much" reinstated 100.
 (Er.tp.)Gd.ed.: "is" inserted, and included in Sk.tp.
 101. Ibid.: "to" crossed out, and omitted in Sk.tp.

-102. (Er.tp.)Gd.ed.: "life's understanding changed to "the understanding of life"; Sk.tp.: "the understanding of life"; Sk.an.: "life's understanding" reinstated that 104 q.
-105 only 106 which will diminish the continual struggle that one has in life.
+102. (Er.tp.)Gd.ed.: "life's understanding" changed to "the understanding of life"; Sk.tp.: "the understanding of life"; Sk.tp.: "the understanding of life"; Sk.an.: "life's understanding" reinstated that q. only which will diminish the continual struggle that one has in life.
 It will diminish in that way: It will give man less to resist.
-It will make a person more tolerant to 109 the natural condition of human beings.
+It will make a person more tolerant to the natural condition of human beings.
 No sooner one imagines, thinks that you cannot expect from a person what he is not capable of thinking or doing, he becomes tolerant.
 The difficulty is that everyone demands of another person more in the way of thought and consideration, in the way of kindness and love.
-112One is more justice wants, 112 he wants more justice and fairness on the part of another.
-And his standard may be so high that another person cannot keep it.
-It is the high expectation from every side that 115 one has to receive from others.
+One is more justice wants, he wants more justice and fairness on the part of another. and And his standard may be so high that another person cannot keep it.
+It is the high expectation from every side that one has to receive from others.
 It is that which makes one disappointed.
 And generally what happened that one does not only sit quiet after being disappointed, he resists and so the struggle of life continues.
-Compassion comes by this thought that 117: I cannot expect from a person who is unable of thinking or doing as I expect from him.
+Compassion comes by this thought that: I cannot expect from a person who is unable of thinking or doing as I expect from him.
 It is simply like this: to feel that the tree of the pear must give roses and the tree of the roses must give jasmines.
 Every person is a certain plant.
-It is 122 not the same plant.
+It is not the same plant.
 Yes, we may be fond of roses, but every plant does not give roses.
 If we want roses we must only seek the plant

-103. (Er.tp.)Gd.ed. "that" inserted, and included in Sk.tp.
+103. (Er.tp.)Gd.ed.: "that" inserted, and included in Sk.tp.